Thieves have stolen memorabilia from a hospital waiting room set up to help patients with memory problems.

 Staff in the Fracture Clinic at Hull Royal Infirmary set up the memory area in the style of a front room from the 1960s and 1970s to ensure patients living with dementia could feel calm before attending appointments.

-Clinical support worker Kerry Morten, who has worked at Hull and East Yorkshire Hospitals NHS Trust for 18 years, collected household memorabilia from tea pots, dishes, ornaments and furniture to create an authentic area for patients to relax in before they are treated or even to have their treatment carried out in less stressful situations.
+Clinical support worker Kerry Morten, who has worked at Hull University Teaching Hospitals NHS Trust for 18 years, collected household memorabilia from tea pots, dishes, ornaments and furniture to create an authentic area for patients to relax in before they are treated or even to have their treatment carried out in less stressful situations.

 She said: “We created a front room with authentic wall-paper, furniture and ornaments donated by people or brought in by staff.
 We’re so grateful to everyone who has helped us.